quinnuk/audiocleaner/README.md

 This allows unchanged files to be skipped on subsequent scans, making repeated scans of an established library much faster.

+Cache entries are tied to the version of AudioCleaner's scanning and rules logic that produced them.
+If an update changes how files are probed or how tracks are selected, older cache entries are automatically treated as stale and re-probed — so an update can never silently keep applying decisions made under the old logic.
+Use **Rebuild Cache…** in Safety Options at any time to force a full re-analysis of a folder without modifying any media file.

 ---

 ## ⚠️ Codec Detection Caveat